Fourth television network: Paramount Television Service

+In 1977, Paramount Pictures made tentative plans to launch the Paramount Television Service, or Paramount Programming Service, a new fourth television network.
+Paramount also purchased HTN, including its satellite time.
+Set to launch in April 1978, it would have initially consisted of only one night a week of programming for three hours, with 30 Movies of the Week that would have followed Star Trek: Phase II on Saturday nights.
+PTVS was delayed until the 1978–79 season due to advertisers that were cautious of purchasing commercial slots on the planned network.
+This plan was aborted when executives decided the venture would be too costly, with no guarantee of profitability.

+Ad hoc and "occasional" networks

 In the 1970s, the "occasional" television networks started to appear with greater frequency with Norman Lear, Mobil Showcase Network, Capital Cities Communications, and Operation Prime Time, all entering the fray along with Metromedia.
 In 1978, SFM Media Service, which assisted with the Mobil Showcase Network, launched its own occasional network, the SFM Holiday Network and the General Foods Golden Showcase Network.
 SFM was a provider of ad hoc network as a service to other clients including Del Monte Foods.